Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **2.5D** The decision to **Intentionally Draw a Match** must be unanimous among the **Players that are still playing the Match**.
 This means that **players that lost a / the Game** in the current Match, still **have a say in this decision**.

+**2.5E** When **Intentionally Drawing a Game** during a **Single Elimination** or other wise untimed round, there may be some restrictions in place to prevent the repetition of this process from extending the Tournament indefinitely.
+Check [Appendix B - Time Limits](#appendix-b-–-time-limits) for the recommended restrictions.

 # 3. Tournament Rules

 ## 3.1.
 Tiebreakers